JRWSP/SimpleEarnAPY/README.md

 ```
 ## Security Concern

+- Bybit fetching uses selenium, which is very less efficient than the API metohd.
+If you do not care about this exchange, turn it off will make program run much faster.
+This can be done by remove `Bybit` from `exchange` variable in the main file.
-Binance API requires enabling trading permission.
+- Binance API requires enabling trading permission.
 This is very risky.
 If possible, set API with specific ip allowance.